-- The Council implemented, with some adaptation, its emergency management processes and was represented on the regional emergency infrastructure. - Enactment of business continuity processes through identification of essential services and redeployment of staff from non-critical services to support where there were capacity shortages. - Delivery of core services continued during the emergency response phase where it was safe to do so. - Following government lockdown announcement in March 2020, a majority of the workforce were able to work from home with ICT equipment and software quickly deployed to those who required it.
-During the period, all members and many employees have been able to work from home safely and securely. - The Council implemented measures to ensure only key employees would be authorised to work from a council office.
-The Council also implemented shielding arrangements for employees classed as high risk. - Communications arrangements put in place to support providing public health advice and information and council service and support to reach key audiences e.g. residents and businesses. - A Covid-19 Financial Recovery Strategy covering the council's response to the significant financial pressures caused by Covid-19. - Implementing processes at speed in response to Welsh Government grants for financial support to small businesses, and those in retail, hospitality and leisure sectors.
+- The Council implemented, with some adaptation, its emergency management processes and was represented on the regional emergency infrastructure. - Enactment of business continuity processes through identification of essential services and redeployment of staff from non-critical services to support where there were capacity shortages. - Delivery of core services has continued throughout the pandemic. - As restrictions have been lifted, the Council implemented new rules to allow key employees access to work from a council office.
+The Council has also left shielding arrangements for employees classed as high risk. - Communications arrangements put in place to support providing public health advice and information and council service and support to reach key audiences e.g. residents and businesses. - A Covid-19 Financial Recovery Strategy covering the council's response to the significant financial pressures caused by Covid-19. - Implementing processes at speed in response to Welsh Government grants for financial support to small businesses, and those in retail, hospitality and leisure sectors.
 Also, social care bonus payments, free school meal payments. - Communications and support to staff with health messages to ensure that health and wellbeing was actively considered and managed.